 • Solar Equipment and Services (15 out of 25 points): Sunrun only provides solar panel and battery installation.
 The company also uses third-party installers.
 Third-party installers are becoming an industry standard, but in-house installers often yield better communication and quality.

-• Warranty and Performance Guarantees (19 out of 25 points): The company offers an impressive 25-year manufacturer and labor warranty.
-However, it doesn’t include a performance guarantee.
+• Warranty and Performance Guarantees (25 out of 25 points): The company offers an impressive 25-year manufacturer, a labor warranty, and a performance guarantee.

 • Brand Reputation and Professional Certifications (13 out of 15 points): Sunrun features a high BBB rating and appears to have an overall positive reputation across other sites we check, such as Reddit.

-• Financing Options (13.5 out of 15 points): The company doesn’t offer any in-house financing but provides flexible financing plans through third-party lenders and its leasing plans.
-Its leases also include more warranty coverage than other providers, such as Palmetto.
+• Financing Options (14 out of 15 points): Sunrun offers flexible financing plans through in-house financing, third-party lenders, and leasing plans.
+Its leases also include more warranty coverage than those of other providers, such as Palmetto.

 • Industry Experience (9 out of 10 points): Sunrun has been in business for 17 years, which is longer than that of other providers in our review.

-• State Availability (8 out of 10 points): The company operates in 18 states.
+• State Availability (8 out of 10 points): The company operates in 19 states and Puerto Rico.

 Pros and Cons

-Pros Offers insurance protection for theft or damage Provides flexible financing options, such as two lease types Sells EV chargers and battery add-ons Cons 25-year warranty is only for lease and prepaid customers There are extra costs for coverage plans included in leases Has online reviews mentioning delayed repairs
+Pros Offers insurance protection for theft or damage Provides flexible financing options, such as two lease types Sells EV chargers and battery add-ons Cons 25-year warranty is only for lease and prepaid customers Extra costs for coverage plans included in leases Has online reviews mentioning delayed repairs

 Warranty and Financing